ploomber/jupysql/doc/connecting.md

 - Using DSN connections for managing connection information in configuration files.
 - Utilizing existing sqlalchemy.engine.Engine instances for database connections.

 With these techniques, you can confidently manage connections to your databases while ensuring security and flexibility.
-SQL Magic provides a convenient and powerful way to execute SQL queries and analyze data within Jupyter Notebooks.
+JupySQL provides a convenient and powerful way to execute SQL queries and analyze data within Jupyter Notebooks.